Contact Center Review

 Select M&A Deals in the Contact Center industry

-The US Contact Center Industry grew in 2021
+The US Contact Center Industry outperformed in 2022

 The information in this document is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation or for any distribution or use that would subject Novistra or its affiliates to any registration requirement within such jurisdiction or country.